chinnuk0521/Rapchai-Frontend/SUPABASE_LOCALHOST_FIX.md

-# 🔧 Fix: Supabase Redirecting to Localhost Instead of Vercel
+# 🔧 Fix: Supabase Redirecting Issues

 ## 🚨 The Problem

-When clicking "Continue with Google" on your Vercel deployment, Supabase redirects back to `localhost:3000/#access_token=...` instead of your Vercel URL.
+When clicking "Continue with Google" on your Vercel deployment, Supabase might redirect to the wrong URL instead of your Vercel callback URL.

 ## ✅ The Solution